a-cordier/noon-io/README.md

 output.send(NIO.channel(2).programChane(109));
 ```

-# 🚧 Supported Message
+# 🚧 Supported Messages

-:warning: Some supported MIDI messages may not have been tested on a MIDI port (see the status section of the following table)
+:warning: Some of the following MIDI messages may not have been tested on a MIDI port (see the status section of the following tables)

 ## :notes: Channel Messages